florian-lefebvre/astro-typed-ids/README.md

 # astro-typed-ids

-Get typeds ids for Content Layer entries, matching Astro 4 behavior.
+Get typed ids for Content Layer entries, matching Astro 4 behavior.

 To see how to get started, check out the [package README](./package/README.md)